chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 ## Output

-And last, but not least, to facilitate ssh access, we show the external IP addresses upon successful completion:
+And last, but not least, to facilitate command line ssh access, we show the external IP addresses upon successful completion:

 ```
 output "Public" {